Tom Melhuish 8 min read

 Dynamic IP addresses are more cost-effective than static IP addresses.

 Since the IP addresses are reused, there’s no need to purchase new IP addresses for each device on the network.
-This is particularly beneficial for small businesses with limited resources, who may otherwise need to purchase multiple static IP addresses.
+This is particularly beneficial for small business broadband customers with limited resources, who may otherwise need to purchase multiple static IP addresses.

 Business broadband providers often provide dynamic IP addresses as standard in their packages.
 This means businesses and individuals can save money using dynamic IP addresses instead of static IP addresses.